Mercy In Action Midwifery Academic Intensive School

 September 1 - November 24, 2014

-This program in an intensive, immersion 3 month academic session held in Boise, Idaho each fall.
+This program in an intensive, immersion 3 month academic session held in Boise, Idaho every spring and fall.
 It is twenty modules worth of midwifery academics compressed into an immersion experience, with reading both before and after you attend.
 This system of immersion learning works very well for women who are not working full time or raising children.
 Elements of guided research, lecture, demonstrations, reading, writing, and student review will all contribute to an in-depth midwifery education in a short time-frame.
 During this time, students complete academic foundations of midwifery knowledge to be prepared for an eventual clinical apprenticeship, with the goal of qualifying to become a Certified Professional Midwife (CPM) through the North American Registry of Midwives (NARM) through the PEP process route.
 This program is recommended for midwifery students who do not have young children, as it involves 8-10 hour days of intensive school work for the three months.
 But for those who are pre-or post- children raising, it is an excellent way to immerse in the study of birth, and meet important requirements for gaining academic midwifery knowledge.
 It is also a real bonding time with fellow students and teachers.
 The only pre-requisite is being 18 years of age or older, and having finished high school or earned a GED.
 This is an academic course only; if you plan to be certified or licensed, you will need to find a clinical preceptor separately for an apprenticeship either before or after attending this course.

 Rose Penwell, CPM, LM, BSM, BS*